WHY DOES GOD HATE THE OTHER NIGERIAN TRIBES?

 Christ Embassy also known as Believers’ Love World Incorporated, is a megachurch and a Christian denomination founded by Pastor Chris Oyakhilome in 1990.
 The Church has since become a global network of churches with congregations in many countries, with millions of members.
 The headquarters in Lagos has over 40,000 members.
 The ministry was founded when Pastor Chris Oyakhilome was at Ambrose Alli University Ekpoma, Edo State.
 There are several major programs with thousands to millions of people in attendance.

 Chris Oyakhilome began by leading a prayer group at the Ambrose Alli University, Ekpoma, Edo State, while studying architecture.
-The church’s foundation dates back to 1990 in Lagos.
+The church’s foundation dates to 1990 in Lagos.
 The denomination has churches in many countries including Britain.
 His divorced wife once headed the U.K. Branch.
 It counts 1 million members.

 Born: December 7, 1961 (age 54)